LucaFagnoni/AudioMerge/README.md

 # MixCut - Video Cutter & Audio Mixer

 **MixCut** is a modern, dark-themed desktop application built with Python and PyQt6.
-It allows you to cut video clips with frame precision, mix multiple audio tracks, and normalize volume levels before exporting.
+It allows you to cut video clips with frame precision, mix multiple audio tracks, and normalize volume levels before exporting.\
+**MixCut** was created to address the need for a simple and immediate way to merge and control audio tracks in video clips, something not possible with applications like LosslessCut.

 ![MixCut Screenshot](pictures/mixcut-screenshot.png)